dspeyer/dspeyer.github.io/magic.md

 2. Shape Ice: Reshape a piece of ice of up to X cubic meters.
 Detailed shapes require a relevant craft check.  (cost: 1+X)
 3. Salt Swap: Convert X liters of salt water into half acid and half alkali.
 Each liter deals 1d6 corrosion damage on a splash, or 5d6/round for continual contact.  (cost: X)
 4. Fog: Convert 10X grams of water into 10X cubic meters of dense fog (cost: X)
+5. Water Ward: Target object is surrounded (at a distance of up to a meter) by a field water cannot cross in either direction.
+Other things can.  (cost: 5)

 A manipulator uses its caster's BAB and skill ranks.